syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ## ExportToPdf

-You can export the data to PDF by using the `DataGridPdfExportingController.ExportToPdf` method by passing the SfDataGrid as an argument.
+To export the data to PDF, you can use the `DataGridPdfExportingController.ExportToPdf` method, which requires passing the SfDataGrid as an argument.

 {% tabs %}
 {% highlight c# %}